dpatti/pellets/README.md

 # pellets

 A declarative `pacman` wrapper for Arch Linux.
-Allows you to specify an annotated config file, like this:
+Pellets allows you to specify an annotated config file, like this:

 ```